cginternals/glbinding/README.md

 ##### Binding Generation

-ToDo

 As a user of glbinding you are able to update the gl.xml by yourself and generate the glbinding code.
 The necessary python scripts are provided in this repository.

-Patching gl.xml

-Check out the [wiki](https://github.com/hpicgs/glbinding/wiki) for detailed examples.
+Since the ```gl.xml``` is not complete, a ```patch.xml``` is used to resolve possible conflicts or missing specifications.
+With ongoing development of the xml-based OpenGL API specification this could become obsolete in the future.

 ## Project health